Say Goodbye to Body Acne: A Complete Guide to Body Acne Treatment

 Body acne can be treated in a variety of ways, including:

-- Oral medications: Prescription drugs that can be used to treat severe or persistent body acne include antibiotics, hormone treatments, and isotretinoin.
+- Oral medications: Prescription drugs to treat severe or persistent body acne include antibiotics, hormone treatments, and isotretinoin.

-- Professional treatments: For body acne treatment, dermatologists may advise procedures like chemical peels, microdermabrasion, or laser therapy.
+- Professional treatments: For body acne, dermatologists may advise procedures like chemical peels, microdermabrasion, or laser therapy.

 - Lifestyle changes: You can prevent and treat body acne by altering your diet, controlling your stress levels, and maintaining proper hygiene.